-Redemption requests may be made in writing by post or sent via fax or other electronic means and must specify the name of the sub-fund, the class (if applicable) and the value or number of Units to be redeemed, the name(s) of the registered Unitholder(s) and give payment instructions for the redemption proceeds.
+Redemption requests may be made in writing by post or sent via fax (or other electronic means designated by the Trustee) and must specify the name of the sub-fund, the class (if applicable) and the value or number of Units to be redeemed, the name(s) of the registered Unitholder(s) and give payment instructions for the redemption proceeds.

-Unless otherwise agreed by the Trustee, redemption requests that are sent via fax or other electronic means to the Trustee must always be promptly followed by their original, unless fax and/or electronic indemnity is in place.
-A Unitholder who chooses to send the redemption request by fax or other electronic means bears the risk of the request being illegible or not being received by the Trustee.
+Unless otherwise agreed by the Trustee, redemption requests that are sent via fax (or other electronic means designated by the Trustee) to the Trustee must always be promptly followed by their original.
+A Unitholder who chooses to send the redemption request by fax or other electronic means as designated by the Trustee bears the risk of the request being illegible or not being received by the Trustee.
 Unitholders should therefore, for their own benefit, confirm with the Trustee safe receipt of a redemption request.
 Neither the Manager nor the Trustee (nor any of their respective officers, employees, agents or delegates) will be responsible to a Unitholder for any loss resulting from non-receipt or illegibility of any redemption request sent by fax or other electronic means or for any loss caused in respect of any action taken as a consequence of such redemption request believed in good faith to have originated from properly authorised persons.
 This is notwithstanding the fact that a transmission report produced by the originator of such transmission discloses that such transmission was sent.